bhrigu123/huffman-coding/README.md

 ![run](/img/runButton.png)

-3. If you get an error "No module named pytest", then run the following commands on the right hand side in the bash prompt.
+3. If you get an error **"No module named pytest"**, then run the following commands on the right hand side in the bash prompt.
   - chmod 755 install.sh
   - ./install.sh (pytest and autopep8 install triggered)